ericianni/osu_interview_fall19/online_module/white_box.md

 **Condition Coverage**

-With branch coverage we were only concerned with if the `if` statement as a whole evaluated as either `True` or `False` because that is what dictates which branch is executed.
+With branch coverage we were only concerned with the `if` statement as a whole evaluated as either `True` or `False` because that is what dictates which branch is executed.
 With this new coverage criteria, we are concerned with _each_ condition within that `if` statement.

 _Condition_ coverage requires that we have tests that evaluate each individual condition as both `True` and `False`.
 If you look at the editor below, you will see the two tests I wrote before.